Digital divide: Location

-Network speeds play a large role in the quality and experience a user takes away from using the internet.
-Large cities and towns may have better access to high speed internet than rural areas which may have limited or no service.
-Households can be locked into a specific service provider since it may be the only carrier that even offers service to the area.
-This applies to regions that have developed networks like the United States but also applies to developing countries, creating very large areas that have virtually no coverage.
-In instances like this there are very limited options that a person could take to solve this since the issue is mainly infrastructure.
-Technologies that provide an internet connection through satellite are becoming more common, like Starlink, but are still not available for people in many regions.
+Network speeds play a large role in the quality of an internet connection.
+Large cities and towns may have better access to high speed internet than rural areas, which may have limited or no service.
+Households can be locked into a specific service provider, since it may be the only carrier that even offers service to the area.
+This applies to regions that have developed networks, like the United States, but also applies to developing countries, so that very large areas have virtually no coverage.
+In those areas there are very limited actions that a consumer could take, since the issue is mainly infrastructure.
+Technologies that provide an internet connection through satellite are becoming more common, like Starlink, but they are still not available in many regions.

-Based on location, a connection may have speeds that are virtually unusable solely because a network provider has limited infrastructure in the area which emphasizes how important location is.
-For example, to download 5GB of data in Taiwan it would take approximately 8 minutes while the same download would take 1 day, 6 hours, 1minute, and 40 seconds to download in Yemen.
+Based on location, a connection may be so slow as to be virtually unusable, solely because a network provider has limited infrastructure in the area.
+For example, to download 5 GB of data in Taiwan it might take about 8 minutes, while the same download might take 30 hours in Yemen.

+From 2020 to 2022, average download speeds in the EU climbed from 70 Mb/s to more than 120 Mb/s, owing mostly to the demand for digital services during the pandemic.
+There is still a large rural-urban disparity in internet speeds, with metropolitan areas in France and Denmark reaching rates of more than 150 Mb/s, while many rural areas in Greece, Croatia, and Cyprus have speeds of less than 60 Mb/s.

+The EU aspires for complete gigabit coverage by 2030, however as of 2022, only over 60% of Europe has high-speed internet infrastructure, signalling the need for more enhancements.